• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-For the 75th birthday of Isa Genzken, new National Gallery in Berlin presents an exhibition with a total of 75 sculptures that cover all the creative phases of the artist-starting in the 1970s to the present day.
+To mark Isa Genzken's 75th birthday, Neue Nationalgalerie in Berlin presents an exhibition with a total of 75 sculptures, covering all phases of the artist's work – from the 1970s to the present day.

-The works offer a fascinating insight into the work of Isa Genzken and lead visitors through their various styles: from the early hyperbolos from the 1970s to concrete work from the change of century to their latest work such as actors or sculpture groups.
+The works offer a fascinating insight into the work of Isa Genzken and guide visitors through her various styles: from the early hyperbolos of the seventies to concrete works from the turn of the century to her latest works such as actors or sculpture groups.

 Exhibition view "Isa Genzken.
 75/75", New National Gallery, 2023 Pink Rose, 2016/2023 Cast Aluminum, Paint, Stainless Steel 825 × 289 × 307 cm Fredriksen Family Collection Photo: National Gallery-State Museums For Berlin/Jens Pull Courtesy Galerie Buchholz, Bonn 2023